How to Displace an Object on the Photo

 For the perfect result, make sure the foreground mask is accurate.
 Otherwise, you may end up with leftovers of the foreground object and the hole will be filled incorrectly.

 Note that you can move the object, resize it and apply additional filters to it to make it fit its new place better.
-For example, you can smooth the boundary or apply a certain effect.
+For example apply a certain effect.

 As you see, moving an object to another place on the photo is faster than you might think when you are equipped with PhotoScissors.